Baja Guided Caravan

 Bahia de Gonzaga

-Day 28 will find you heading off for another beach stop, this time Gonzaga Bay (Bahia de Gonzaga), another beautiful and tranquil destination on Baja.
+On day 28, head off for another beach stop, Gonzaga Bay (Bahia de Gonzaga), another beautiful and tranquil destination in Baja.

 Bahía de Los Ángeles